 1. When the mass total on the "mass rate/mass total" display (MRMT) is to be zeroed, press C at Menu Entry 20.
-The integrator then cancels all totalised figures.
+All totalised figures are then cancelled by the integrator.

 Press Menu, then Enter to return to the MRMT display.